ea5gvk/m0glj-HBNet-GPS/README.md

+### The sms_dev branch contains the next "version" of this APRS/SMS enabled HBLink project.
+It is still under heavy development and not ready for production.
+You can see it [here](https://github.com/kf7eel/hblink3/tree/sms_dev).
+The example/development server can be found at [https://hbl.ink](https://hbl.ink).

 # GPS/Data Application

 This repository contains everything needed to decode DMR GPS packets and SMS for HBLink3.
 This application can act as a master or peer and receive data as a group call or private call.
 It is designed to work in a multi system/user network.